WING-NUS/SSID/README-v-Beginner.md

 **Guide in One Sentence**: A sister guide to the [official guide](https://github.com/WING-NUS/SSID/blob/master/README.md) with details on critical steps.

-**Guide in One Paragraph**: Yisong has limited knowledge of Linux.
-He is only fluent with `bash`,  `tmux`, and `conda`.
-He has spent >6 hours trying to install SSID on his local machine (with external help with Riyas).
+**Guide in One Paragraph**: This is an installation guide for those who have limited knowledge of Linux.
+This guide assumes only limited fluency with `bash`,  `tmux`, and `conda`.
 This guide wishes to save your time by telling you the trick in critical steps.

-Last update: 18th March 2021
+Last update: 18th March 2021 (pre-dockerized configuration)

 ## Package Installation

-Make sure to install all packages in the version as exactly specified in the guide:
+Make sure to install all packages in the version as **exactly** specified in the guide.
+Other versions may cause signficant problems and deviation from what is known to work.

 > 1. Ensure you have Java `11` (revision `11` or later) installed in your Computer.
 > 2. Ensure that you have installed Ruby (v2.6.6) and [bundler](https://rubygems.org/gems/bundler/versions/2.1.4) (v2.1.4)
 > 3. Since the application uses MySQL as its database server, please ensure that you have installed MySQL 8.0.

 Yisong's config: a standard Ubuntu 18.04 version Linux.

 ### Java 11

 No difficulty installing `Java 11`.

-I follow the guide from DigitalOcean, it works smoothly:
+Follow the guide from DigitalOcean at the below URL.
+It works smoothly:

 ```
 https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04
 ```

 ### Ruby v2.6.6. ; bundler v2.1.4

-I had a hard time installing `Ruby v2.6.6`., which is the state-of-the-art version when I tried to install.
+I had a hard time installing `Ruby v2.6.6`., which was the current version at the time of writing this installation guide.

 I forgot my specific steps, but these tips are useful: